 Pregnancy safe Vitamin A serums:

-Note: The vitamin a (retinal) serums are formulated at low levels.
+Note: The vitamin a (retinal) serums are formulated at low, pregnancy safe levels.
 Even at maximum usage they remain under ~300 IU/day—this is within a pregnancy-safe range.
 Many providers still advise avoiding topical vitamin A derivatives altogether during pregnancy.
 My take: if you choose to use any vitamin A, do it only with your provider’s blessing.
 This is not medical advice and should be discussed with your doctor.

 Products to avoid during pregnancy/breastfeeding:

-- Skin Clarifier
+🚫 Skin Clarifier (internal supplement)

-- Skin Defense
+🚫 Skin Defense (internal supplement)

 Empowering your skincare through pregnancy